 ACT has also shared their lessons with the Global Commission on Adaptation, contributing one of the four foundational approach papers on climate change mainstreaming.
 ACT is set to continue their work with the Commission and will be developing a background paper exploring domestic finance for adaptation, to be published next year.

 One of five focus countries of ACT, India has been a strong proponent of climate change action.
-Ahead of COP24, India is focusing the debate on the importance of building climate resilient infrastructure, particularly in low- and middle-income countries.
-India’s National Institute for Disaster Management (NIDM) is launching a Policy Document on climate change and disaster management for the Indian Ministry of Environment, Forest, and Climate Change.
+During COP24, India focused the debate on the importance of building climate resilient infrastructure, particularly in low- and middle-income countries.
+India’s National Institute for Disaster Management (NIDM) launched a Policy Document on climate change and disaster management for the Indian Ministry of Environment, Forest, and Climate Change.

 Our Urban Policy and Planning team leader Dr Divya Sharma has contributed one of the chapters, outlining the issues around building climate resilient infrastructure.
 In the video below, Divya discusses key messages of her paper: